Zooplankton

 • The mechanisms affecting zooplankton populations in the Salish Sea and its unique basins vary from those on the outer coast, making regional studies of Salish Sea zooplankton critical for understanding local causes and effects of changing zooplankton communities.

-• During the Pacific marine heatwave of 2015-2016, zooplankton biomass was anomalously high throughout most regions, which persisted in Puget Sound through 2017, with the most dramatic increases seen in central Puget Sound stations.
+• During the 2015-2016 Pacific marine heatwave, zooplankton biomass was unusually high throughout the region, with the most dramatic increases seen in central Puget Sound stations.
+This increase in biomass persisted in Puget Sound through 2017.

 Background Documents